Four Things to Consider Before Mapping Processes for Software Requirements (2 of 4)

 A fourth option is to utilize Enterprise Architect’s scripting tools.
 EA supports the use of Java Script and VB Script to extract the model information.
 EA ships with multiple snippets of code to serve as starting points for your own application development.
 The scripting tools can write data to a variety of formats including Word, RTF and CSV files.

 POWER Engineers has written a suite of scripts that create standard reports against the data stored in the EA repository and which are executed with a single click.
 Some scripts export the data to CSV files for further analysis using Excel.
 Other scripts generate formatted Word reports.

 The Word report VB Scripts loop through the database, write the diagram name for each diagram (and child diagram), and imbed the diagram image.
 For each activity in the diagram, the report lists the role that performs the activity, task type, systems used, a description and any requirements driven by that activity (see example below).

 These reports are easily generated and distributed.
 They provide a great way to trace requirements back to workflows, roles and business drivers.
 This information is very helpful when it comes time to develop Use Cases, change management plans, training plans and testing scripts.

 The use of business process modeling and design software like Enterprise Architect can provide a convenient mechanism for capturing, viewing, updating and reporting on this information.
 However, this single source of truth has limited value if others don’t have access to the information.
 Leveraging viewing and report generating tools will help you overcome that limitation.

-Next in this series: #3: The Right Level of Diagram Detail.
-I will discuss how much detail one should (or should not) place on a diagram to keep it usable and manageable.
+Next in this series, I will discuss how much detail one should (or should not) place on a diagram to keep it usable and manageable.